StuartFarmer/portwine/docs/user-guide/analysis.md

 ## Built-in Analyzers

-Portwine comes with several built-in analyzers that make it easy to understand your strategy's performance:
+Portwine comes with a comprehensive suite of analyzers that make it easy to understand your strategy's performance across different dimensions:

 ### Equity Drawdown Analyzer

-Analyzes equity curves and drawdowns:
+The foundational analyzer that provides essential performance visualization and metrics.
+This analyzer creates clear, professional plots showing equity curves and drawdown analysis.

+**What it generates:**
+- Equity curve comparison (strategy vs benchmark) with clear visual distinction
+- Drawdown analysis showing peak-to-trough declines
+- Performance metrics table with key statistics
+- Professional formatting with proper legends and grid lines

+**Best for:** Initial strategy evaluation, performance overview, and stakeholder presentations.

 ```python
 from portwine.analyzers import EquityDrawdownAnalyzer